the-cm-collective/k1s/docs/overview.md

 # k1s Overview

-k1s is a tiny, single‑node application engine that lets you declare apps in YAML, run them in Docker, and expose them via Caddy.
+k1s is a tiny, single‑node application engine that lets you declare apps in YAML, run them with a container runtime (Podman preferred; Docker supported), and expose them via Caddy.
 It aims to give you the everyday ergonomics of a small Kubernetes subset without the operational weight.

 - Goal: simple, predictable rollouts for 1–3 services on a small VPS.
 - Non‑goals: multi‑node scheduling, CRDs, complex RBAC, full Kubernetes API.